ThisIsManta/vscode-stylus-supremacy/README.md

-**Stylus Supremacy** extension helps formatting *[Stylus](http://stylus-lang.com)* files.
-It is powered by the [*Node.js* module](https://www.npmjs.com/package/stylus-supremacy) with the same name and developed by the same developer.
+**Stylus Supremacy** extension helps formatting **[Stylus](http://stylus-lang.com)** files.
+It is powered by the Node.js module with the same name and developed by the same developer.

-Please visit _https://thisismanta.github.io/stylus-supremacy#vscode_ for features and settings.
+# For features and settings, please visit https://thisismanta.github.io/stylus-supremacy#vscode

 [![Demo](docs/vscode.gif)](https://thisismanta.github.io/stylus-supremacy#vscode)